 Each IEEE 802 LMSC member has two minutes of uninterrupted time to state an opinion about the motion.
 It is not necessary that all two minutes be used.

-For an in-person Plenary Session, the opening IEEE 802 LMSC meeting shall start at 8:00 a.m. and end no later than 10:30 a.m. on Monday morning and the closing IEEE 802 LMSC meeting shall start at 1:00 p.m. and shall end no later than 6:00 p.m. on Friday of the Plenary Session.

-For an electronic Plenary Session, the opening IEEE 802 LMSC meeting shall last no longer than two and one-half hours and the closing IEEE 802 LMSC meeting shall last no longer than five hours.

 If the IEEE 802 LMSC so modifies a Working Group’s motion that the Working Group Chair believes the Working Group membership may no longer support the revised motion then the Working Group should be given the opportunity to reconsider what action it wishes to take and present it to the IEEE 802 LMSC at the next IEEE 802 LMSC meeting.
 This action can be accomplished by a Privileged Non-debatable “Request to Defer Action” made by the affected Working Group Chair which will automatically cause all action on the motion to be deferred until the next regular IEEE 802 LMSC meeting.

 IEEE 802 LMSC Working Groups